DevOps is the new normal, and cloud is here to stay — sound familiar?

-Why you should be logging in a DevOps environment
+Why You Should be Logging in a DevOps Environment

 As more enterprises adopt a DevOps culture, they become steeped in the mindset of collaboration, continuous delivery and integration, and broken-down silos, all to disrupt the older and slower methods of development.
 However, as we noted earlier in this blog, logs at multiple levels help DevOps teams catch issues before they arise, and use the log data to create a more user-friendly product or service.

 But these are table stakes.
-Both log management and DevOps have been in use for long enough that it’s time to look beyond their core capabilities and expand to how they can be used together in more unique, differentiated ways.
-For example, leveraging machine learning capabilities like time series anomaly detection (TSAD): DevOps teams can use historical log data, such as web application traffic, to explore user engagements and detect anomalies among the noise.
+Both log management and DevOps have been in use long enough that it’s time to look beyond their core capabilities and expand to how they can be used together in more unique, differentiated ways.
+For example, leveraging machine learning capabilities such as time series anomaly detection (TSAD): DevOps teams can use historical log data, such as web application traffic, to explore user engagements and detect anomalies among the noise.
 In this case, while single-metric TSAD is helpful information, multi-metric TSAD can provide another level of visibility for the DevOps team.
 In reality, data flows throughout an interconnected stack and using a tool that understands this is valuable.
 Devo can visualize the interconnection, and, based on multi-metric TSAD, alert the DevOps team as to what piece of the stack is causing the issue and what else it is affecting.

-How to log in a DevOps environment
+How to Log in a DevOps Environment

 Let’s use Devo as an example; we practice what we preach by viewing historical application logs over time and using TSAD coupled with real-time alerting to take action before real issues can arise.
 This gives us an understanding of how our platform is being used and sets a baseline of activity to help alert against potential issues.